Rascalov/Rascalov.github.io/README.md

 This design should cover all that I want to do on the front end.
 Can't be that confusing to use either.

-And as bonus, here's the little icon:
+And as bonus, I :

 <img alt="Moodle Scraper Icon" src="https://raw.githubusercontent.com/Rascalov/Rascalov.github.io/master/images/MoodleScraperIcon.png">